edwinchanjy/airasia-flight-checker/README.md

 # Flutter AirAsia Flight Checker

 A simple window program to check for the cheapest AirAsia flights within the selected date range in a click.
-Because who wants the sit there and screen through every single page?
+Because who wants to sit there and screen through every single page?

 ####  TODO List in priority order
 1. Display user readable data for the response returned from API